ligneshwar/Search-Algorithms/README.md

 4. If x > mid, compare x with the middle element of the elements on the right side of mid.
 This is done by setting low to low = mid + 1.
 5. Else, compare x with the middle element of the elements on the left side of mid.
 This is done by setting high to high = mid - 1.
 6. Repeat steps 2 to 5 until low meets high
+## DEVELOPED BY:K.LIGNESHWAR
-## Program:
+## REG NO:212223230113
+## Program to find Linear Search and Binary search
-# i)Use a linear search method to match the item in a list.
+# i.Use a linear search method to match the item in a list.
 ```
 def linearSearch(array,n,k):
    for i in range(0,n):